yearn/yearn-devdocs/docs/partners/integration_guide.md

 1. Vault issues vault tokens to Wrapper
 1. Wrapper issues wrapper tokens to User

-See the template available on [Github](https://github.com/yearn/brownie-wrapper-mix) with tests

 Implications:

 - Contributed TVLs are easily tracked with precision